Norfeldt/github-issue-reactions-browser-extension/README.md

 5. Select the `github_issue_reactions.js` file from this repo
 6. Enjoy!

+## Not Working Any More?

+Try to do a git pull to see if it has been fixed (don't forget to go into your extensions and reload the lasted version).

 ---

 ## Why is it not on the Chrome Web Store?